Simi-Paxleal-J/Clojure-installation/clj-on-Windows.md

 `iwr -useb download.clojure.org/install/win-install-1.10.1.507.ps1 | iex`

-Note: if you get an error you might need to change the execution policy (i.e. enable Powershell) with

-`Set-ExecutionPolicy RemoteSigned -scope CurrentUser`

 Alternatively, download the latest version of the installer and run the downloaded copy:

 * https://download.clojure.org/install/win-install-1.10.1.507.ps1